NuevoFoundation/workshops/content/english/csharp-basics/methods.md

 ## What is a Method?

-So far, we've learned about how to store data in variables, print data and sentences, and make decisions with if-statements, for-loops, and while-loops.
+So far, we've learned about how to store data in variables, print data and sentences, and make decisions with `if`-statements, `for`-loops, and `while`-loops.

 From the last exercise, we know the following block of code calculates the sum from 1 to 100: